srid/srid/Software/Linux/NixOS/nixos-woke-invasion/index.md

 ### Resignation

-Just a few hours after the PR for RFC 175 was opened, several moderators begin resigning:
+Just a few hours after the PR for RFC 175 was opened, several moderators began to resign from the team:

 | Date                                                                                                   | Name                        |
 | ------------------------------------------------------------------------------------------------------ | --------------------------- |